sagarneeli/coding-challenges/Misc/algo-and-ds-concepts.md

    return result
 ```

-Get the sum of values of a binary tree
+Get the depth of a binary tree

 ```python
 def dfs(root): # return count of nodes in the tree